8bit-mate/smp_tool-cli.rb/README.md

 Call a command with the `-h` flag to get help information about the command:

     $ smp_tool <command> -h

+## Tips

+* To load a program in BASIC 1.0 simply provide a filename in quotes, e.g.: `LOAD "FILE.BAS"`.
+To load a program in BASIC 2.0 add the parameter `A`, e.g.: `LOAD "FILE.BAS", A`.

 ## Development